You will have a specific budget to stick to as a student but with a few helpful hints and tips you can make your money

 You'll need to budget for paying the mortgage or rent payments within your student income if you live in your own home.
 Living with your parents may have a weekly or monthly charge known as board.

 - Find out more about our halls of residence accommodation fees

 - Average costs of private rented properties in Leeds are available on the Unipol website

 Household utility bills are for electricity, gas and water.

 Leeds Trinity halls of residence (and other 'halls' types of accommodation) include these utilities in your total accommodation fee.

 If you live in a privately rented property or your own home, you will be sent bills from the utility suppliers.
-We would advise you to budget for at least £20 a week to pay all utility bills.
+We would advise you to budget for at least £25 a week to pay all utility bills, including internet.